nashville-software-school/client-side-mastery/book-2-fun-functions/chapters/FUNCTIONS_ASSESSMENT.md

 ### Step 1: Iterate Applicants

 Below the boilerplate array, you will see a comment that tells you where you should iterate the array.
 Write your code there and then once complete, move on to step 2.
+It is important that your `for..of` loop is in the modules scope, and not inside the functions themselves.

 ### Step 2: Calculate Yearly Expenses